-Mental health experts estimate that by the year 2050 there will be over 16 million people with Alzheimer’s disease in North America.
+Mental health experts estimate that by the year 2050, there will be more than 16 million people with Alzheimer’s disease in North America.
 Can any of this be prevented?
 A lot of new evidence suggests that there are ways to maintain brain health, but there’s a catch.
 Just like many illnesses, prevention must start early.
 If you wait until you begin to have problems, it may be too late.

-Currently, there’s no cure for Alzheimer’s disease, but there may be ways to prevent the disease or delay its onset.
+Currently, there’s no cure for Alzheimer’s, but there may be ways to prevent the disease or delay its onset.
 Let’s find out the best ways to keep your brain healthy.

-If we look at the risk factors for Alzheimer’s disease, we get a good idea about prevention.
-Some risk factors are non-modifiable, such as age.
+If we look at the risk factors for Alzheimer’s, we get a good idea about prevention.
+Some risk factors are nonmodifiable, such as age.
 Others, like high blood pressure or smoking, can be controlled.
-The major risk factors (according to the Mayo Clinic) are:
+According to the Mayo Clinic, the major risk factors are:

 - Advanced age

 - Lack of exercise

 - A diet lacking in fruits and vegetables

 Now while diet and exercise are important (and we’ll get to this later), some other factors are critical for brain health.
 The human brain is made up of about 100 billion nerve cells called neurons.
 Just like people, healthy neurons are ones that are active and have many connections.
 Also, healthy brain cells carry a special characteristic called neuroplasticity.
 This means that they can maintain a robust cell structure and can compensate against injury or disease.

 Several studies have shown that people with multiple and diverse social ties are at less risk for dementia.
 There are a few reasons why an active social life might protect your brain.
 First of all, being social means keeping up with people.
 Staying up to date about important events and keeping in touch stimulates the brain.
 Since life varies so much, the events and stories are never the same.
 In other words, it takes a mental effort to maintain personal ties.